yune-lilias/Datathon/README.md

 (3)After the first search in gui, following search takes much less time (in 10s)

 ## What's next for L&R
-(1)Try to deploy the project on cloud workspace, which will save the time setting up gui and load local variables (2)Make GUI more user-friendly
+(1) Try to deploy the project on cloud workspace, which will save the time setting up gui and load local variables (2) Make GUI more user-friendly
-(3)Train multiply model, use mean of all models prediction results to be our output rather than single prediction.
+(3) Train multiply model, use mean of all models prediction results to be our output rather than single prediction.

 ## Built With
 numpy & matplotlib: based vector calculation and plot function
 Qtdesigner: build GUI
+Prettier : build HTML
-gensim: build doc2vec model to vectorize nodes
-pandas: load csv to our program
-pytorch-geometry: gnn related functions
+gensim : build doc2vec model to vectorize nodes pandas : load csv to our program pytorch-geometry : gnn related functions ohter tools: jypyter, pycharm, VS Code